Recap / Fringe S02 E14 "The Bishop Revival"

 - Karmic Death: Hoffman gets killed by his own chemical weapon by Walter, the son of the guy who worked against him, after he tried using the chemical weapon on Walter himself.

 - LEGO Genetics: Most of the features described by Walter, like height and weight, are a polygenic trait that also can be strongly influenced by environmental factors.

 - But that doesn't mean the chemical weapon couldn't be used to target people with a genetic predisposition to being thin or fat.

 - Nerdy Inhaler

-- Politically Incorrect Villain: A Nazi Scientist who created a chemical weapon that targets people according to pre-programmed genetic traits, and he tests at the wedding of one of his Jewish victims.
+- Politically Incorrect Villain: Hoffman who created a chemical weapon that targets people according to pre-programmed genetic traits, and he tests at the wedding of one of his Jewish victims.
+His next plan was to unleash it on a human rights conference, where he and anyone else who was blonde and blue eyed would be the only ones left standing.
 Needless to say, it's satisfying when Walter kills him with his own weapon.

 - Sins of Our Fathers

 - True Art Is Incomprehensible: In Universe the basement artist who thinks making cut-and-paste artwork of the Nazis is a way of depicting them negatively.
 And if that isn't bad enough, he used Peter's grandfather's science books to do a Hitler caricature.

 Eric Franko: I'm not a Nazi.
 I'm an artist.
 It's about the banality of evil, uh, like the Nuremberg trials showing history's tyrants as these regular schmucks. (...)
 Sadly, the, uh, contemporary art scene has yet to, um — fully recognize my particular contributions.